kedacore/http-add-on/README.md

 We have written a complete design document.
 Please see it at [docs/design.md](./docs/design.md).

+If you have further questions about the project, please see our [FAQ document](./docs/faq.md).

 ## Installation

 Please see the [complete installation instructions](./docs/install.md).